NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

 The NJBIA cannabis panel did not start until Sabet ranted for about 25 minutes.

-Fruqan Mouzon, the litigation & government affairs attorney for McElroy, Deutsch, Mulvaney & Carpenter, LLP, led the panel.
+Fruqan Mouzon, the government affairs attorney for McElroy, Deutsch, Mulvaney & Carpenter, LLP, led the panel.
 He previously worked for the State Senate Democratic Majority Office.

 While not directly addressed, Mouzon said Sabet has a “sky is falling” attitude toward cannabis legalization.